 What is a flatlay?

 A flatlay is a still life image that is photographed from above.
 It's perfect to stylishly capture everything from your travel essentials, outfits, beauty products, shopping ideas and so much more.

 What is the purpose of your flatlay?
-Do you want to feature a new makeup product, a pair of shoes or do a flatlay for a special occasion like Valentine's Day or a Holiday?
-Decide on a main theme and start collecting several items that fit with your intended theme.
+Do you want to feature a new makeup product, a pair of shoes, or do a flatlay for a special occasion like Valentine's Day or a Holiday?
+Decide on the main theme and start collecting several items that fit with your intended theme.

 If it's a red lipstick I want to show you, I might theme relatable items in the same color or show it together with other products I have in my handbag.